Carbon Neutral

 • Recycle and compost.
 Recycling helps to reduce the demand for new materials, while composting reduces methane emissions from landfills.

 • Plant more trees.
 Trees absorb carbon dioxide as they grow, and they continue to store it even after they are cut down.
 In fact, one large tree can store up to one ton of carbon dioxide over its lifetime.
-By planting trees, we can help to offset some of the emissions from fossil fuels, and we can also create a more pleasant environment for ourselves and for future generations.
+By planting trees, we can help offset some of the emissions from fossil fuels, and we can also create a more pleasant environment for ourselves and for future generations.

-By making these small changes, you can help to reduce your carbon footprint and do your part to protect the planet.
+By making these small changes, you can help reduce your carbon footprint and do your part to protect the planet.

 natural and organic pillows

-So what can you do to help achieve carbon neutrality?
+So, what can you do to help achieve carbon neutrality?
 Plenty!
 As we said above, you can start by conserving energy, composting, driving less, reducing your meat consumption, and choosing renewable energy sources.
 There are so many other ways to reduce your carbon footprint as well; these are just a few suggestions to get you started.

 Carbon neutrality is a lofty goal, but it's not impossible.
 It will take some effort and cooperation from all of us, but in the end, we can all achieve carbon neutrality together.